chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 ``<include>``
 --------------

 This tag allows to merge dictionaries from other config files into the given level and will be parsed under the current context.
-See :ref:`config-url-io` for details.

 .. admonition:: tag
   :class: guide-config-tag